sdl-context/integration/readme.md

 This module provides supporting JavaScript to allow users of SDL Tridion to make use of the Contextual Image Delivery transformation service.

+*   Contextual Image Optimizer Template Building Block

+This module provides a Contextual Image Optimizer Template Building Block (TBB) that allow users of SDL Tridion to make use of the Contextual Image Delivery transformation service.

 ## Installation and Configuration